alexsrdev/NanoKVM-USB-WebApp/README.md

 ```
 Note:
 - use flags "-it" and remove "-d" to interact in terminal
-- use "--" rm to remove container after usage
+- use "--rm" to remove container after usage/exiting

 ## Usage
 Visit "http:localhost:8080" tp visit the web app.
 Visit NanoKVM_USB Quick Start for more info.